Court seeks report on child labour

 PESHAWAR: The Peshawar High Court (PHC) on Thursday sought a complete report of allocation of funds and progress about child labour from the provincial government before the next hearing.

-A division bench comprising Justice Musarrat Hilali and Justice Abdul Shakoor sought the complete report about the allocation of funds and progress report about child labour from the secretary Labour Department, secretary Law and Human Rights Department, secretary Industries, secretary Social Welfare Department, KP Coordination Committee on Child Labour and Sparc, a non-government organisation working on child rights.
+A division bench comprising Justice Musarrat Hilali and Justice Abdul Shakoor sought complete report about allocation of funds and progress report about child labour from Secretary Labour Department, Secretary Law and Human Rights Department, Secretary Industries, Secretary Social Welfare Department, KP Coordination Committee on Child Labour and Sparc, a non-government organisation working on child rights.

+The court sought the report in a writ petition filed by a citizen from Peshawar through his lawyer Noor Alam Khan, seeking eradication of child labour in the province.

 Arguing his case, Noor Alam Khan submitted before the bench that under Article 25 of Constitution all citizens are equal before the law and Article 11 (3) of Constitution that “no child under the age of 14 shall be engaged in any factory or mine or any other hazard employment.”